Fide2023/helpdesk/README.md

 # Helpdesk

-To reach the database for adjustments and fetching you can use MariaDB https://mariadb.com/get-started-with-mariadb/
+To reach the database for adjustments and fetching you can use MariaDB. https://mariadb.com/get-started-with-mariadb/

 First, you have to initiate the `package.json`: